gzweigle/open-hybrid-piano/software/releases/ips2_udp_rcv/README.md

-# Ethernet Data Acquisition
+# UDP Ethernet Data Acquisition and Display

 ## To get data from hammer board

-Edit get_hammer_data.py and add IP address and port number.
+Edit *get_hammer_data.py* and add IP address and port number.

 These must match the values in the board's settings .cpp file.

-From a command line type: python get_hammer_data.py.
+From a command line type: *python get_hammer_data.py*.

 ## Settings